Peptides for weight loss: what the label can hide

 Use a source-first checklist

-The practical checklist is short: exact medication, FDA approval or compounding status, licensed prescriber, state-licensed pharmacy, written dosing instructions, storage requirements and adverse-event plan.
+The practical checklist is short: exact medication or active ingredient, FDA approval or compounding status, licensed prescriber, state-licensed pharmacy, written dosing instructions, storage requirements, side-effect plan and total recurring cost.
 If a seller cannot answer those items plainly, do not treat the product as a shortcut.
 Use provider comparison and GLP-1 cost calculator pages to compare legitimate care paths instead.

 - Save screenshots of product name, dose units, price and refill terms.